WPTravelteam/wp-travel/readme.txt

 **For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-5-0-update-release-note).**

-= 8.4.0 =
-Release Date: 25th March 2024

-Fixes:
-* Fixed plugin security issues
-* Fixed undefined variable issues
-* Fixed booking status issue of dashboard booking widget
-* Fixed low high pricing filter issue on trip filter shortcode

-Enhancements:
-* Added hook to exclude dates for booking

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-4-0-update-release-note).**

-= 8.3.0 =
-Release Date: 11th March 2024

-Fixes:
-* Added a code to get the array value instead of array key of payment and booking status array
-* Fixed a double email sending issue when payment status is changed
-* Fixed the label issue of tab setting from " Custom Tab Title" to " Display"
-* Fixed missing text translation issue

-Enhancements:
-* Added min and max pax to single trip template
-* Added translation support for trip facts
-* Added FSE header and footer support for all WP Travel default templates

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-3-0-update-release-note).**

-= 8.2.0 =
-Release Date: 22nd February 2024

-Fixes:
-* Fixed undefined array key access
-* Fixed deprecated return type of Recursive Array Access
-* Fixed the issue of trip pax while updating the cart
-* Fixed minimum value of pax selector not working while updating cart

-Enhancements:
-* Added hook to change departure date label and arrival date label for booking emails
-* Added hook to change email content of booking and payment status
-* Added support to show full billing country name on booking email

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-2-0-update-release-note).**

-= 8.1.0 =
-Release Date: 7th February 2024

-Fixes:
-* Optimized code
-* fixed currency separator issue when decimal separator is set to ',' and Number of decimals set to '0'
-* fixed Onpage booking date picker issue - ( issue with safari browser )
-* Prefixed the date table with global $wpdb in the booking query
-* Fixed inventory issue on updating cart

-Enhancements:
-* Added trip extras information on the checkout page
-* Added hook to set checkout default billing country - checkout_default_country
-* Localized modules setting strings for translation support

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-1-0-update-release-note).**

-= 8.0.0 =
-Release Date: 22nd January 2024

-Fixes:
-* Fixed undefined array index issue
-* Fixed payments PHP warnings
-* Fixed thousand separator issue in case of decimal separator is set to 0

-Enhancements:
-* Added a close icon on the payment details popup module
-* Added Trip, Coupon, Trip Extras access to the editor role

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-0-0-update-release-note).**

-Enhancement:
-* Added hook `[wp_travel_related_trip_filter_single_archive_page]` to show the related trip according to your taxonomy choice.
-* Made the pax selector editable so that you can enter a number.
-* Added On-Page booking option.
-* Compatibility for Standard PayPal and  Bank deposit for On-Page booking.
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version7-0-0-july-2023-update-release-notes/ ).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on wptravel.io](https://wptravel.io/changelog-wp-travel/).

-== Upgrade Notice ==

-= 5.1 =
-There is a new version of WP Travel available which has come with removal of v3 pricing options and new archive page layout.
-Check the [release note](https://wptravel.io/wp-travel-plugin-version-5-1-0-release-note/) for more detail.